 You want a utensil that is not too flexible so you can cleanly manage your food is a must.
 You should also have a utensil that can be rested against the side of the hot pan if required.
 One made from hardened stainless steel with a quality wooden handle will achieve this for you.

-Best Utensils to Use on Cast-Iron
+Best Utensils to Use on Cast-Iron (Seasoned)

-Best Spatula for Cast-Iron
+1. Best Spatula for Cast-Iron

 Mercer Culinary’s Rosewood Handle Heavy Duty Turner is made of the highest quality Japanese stainless steel.
 Precision ground for the perfect combination of flexibility and stiffness, this turner will not break under pressure.

-Best Heavy Duty Spatula for Cast-Iron
+2. Best Heavy-Duty Spatula for Cast-Iron

-Best Tongs for Cast-Iron
+3. Best Tongs for Cast-Iron

 Universal US Grill-A-Tongs Stainless Steel BBQ Tongs are perfect for grilling, roasting, and serving.
-The tongs feature unique laser-cut designs including USMC Globe & Anchor, US Army, Police, Sherriff Department, Firefighter, and Camo Buck.
+The tongs feature unique laser-cut designs, including USMC Globe & Anchor, US Army, Police, Sherriff Department, Firefighter, and Camo Buck.